-7.4 Use system Address Book as a whitelist
+7.4 Use Apple Address Book as a whitelist

 With this option enabled, SpamSieve will never predict a message to be spam if its sender's e-mail address is in the system address book.
+This feature requires Mac OS X 10.2 or later.

-You can add addresses to the system address book using the Address Book application, or directly from an e-mail client that supports the system address book.
+You can add addresses to the system address book using the Address Book application (located in the /Applications folder), or directly from an e-mail client that supports the system address book.
 You may want to add addresses to your whitelist without cluttering your address book with cards for each one.
 To do this, create a single person card in the address book using a name such as "Whitelist."
 Then add all the additional e-mail addresses to that one card.